 This category has two sub-categories: financial assets held for trading, and those designated at fair value through profit or loss at inception.
-A financial asset is classified in this category if acquired principally for the purpose of selling in the short term or if so designated by management.
+A financial asset is classified in this category if acquired principally for the purpose of selling in the short term or if so designated by management because its performance is assessed and monitored on the basis of its fair value.
 Derivatives are also categorised as held for trading unless they are designated as hedges.